Ambisonic audio workflows for 360 films and VR

 Cost: Free

 In active development: No. Last updated in May 2020 and in May 2022 Facebook removed links to download the software.
 There seem to be problems installing the software on Apple silicone computers (M1, etc).
 Apparently, the separate Encoder application will remain in development.
-In 2023, a release (made by a user) that updates some of the components used by FB360 to work with Apple silicone and extends the life of the software considerably
+In 2023, a release (made by a user) that updates some of the components used by FB360 to work with Apple silicone extends the life of the software.
+But with no official support its days are numbered.

 Issues: See Video Player FFmpeg issue below.

 Overview: This was a very popular system, both because it was free, and because it’s a very mature, well thought out piece of software.
 It has a very complete set of components: panner, loudness monitor, video player, and encoder.
-It seems through that Facebook are not providing software updates or downloads for it anymore so it is impossible to recommend it anymore.
+As Facebook are not providing software updates or downloads for it anymore so it is impossible to recommend it anymore.

 Panner: The panner system is great.
 You can load your 360 video in to the panner and place sounds on to the video very easily (compared to other systems where the video sits on the video player window, and you have to move a puck around the panner window).
 It can track objects, which I’ve not tested.
 You can disable modules like directivity and room acoustics to preserve CPU power.
 It can deal with mono, stereo or ambisonic inputs.